Nigel-Bess/CvUtilities/Fulfil.Dispense/scripts/README.md

 ### Pulling (deploying) latest of branch on some AGX

-From some AGX, you can update to latest by running: `bash scripts/dab-pull-latest.sh`.
+From some AGX/NX, you can update to latest by running: `bash scripts/dab-pull-latest.sh`.
 You can pick an arbitrary branch to deploy when prompted.

 ## Downloading test data